ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/05-best-worst-average-cases.md

 How about the worst case?
 The advantage to analysing the worst case is that you know for certain that the algorithm must perform at least that well.
-This is especially important for real-time applications, such as for the computers that monitor an air traffic control system.
-Here, it would not be acceptable to use an algorithm that can handle $n$ airplanes quickly enough *most of the time*, but which fails to perform quickly enough when all $n$ airplanes are coming from the same direction.
+This is especially important for real-time applications, such as for the computers that monitor an air traffic control system, and for programs that accept data from untrusted sources, such as an online database system.

 For other applications -- in particular when we wish to aggregate the cost of running the program many times on many different inputs --